 The results of this study show that halal dining serves as an effective analytical tool to observe religious tolerance among Muslims and non-Muslims.
 This analytical tool allows us to observe Muslim and non-Muslim tolerance and to further analyse their experience.
-We identified multiple dimensions in religious tolerance, namely the comfortability of religious differences, respect of dining practices, dining negotiation, inclusiveness, and acceptance.
-Generally, we conclude that religious tolerance in halal dining is at a high level in Malaysia.
-However, when we go deeper through the interview data, we notice the experiences of East Malaysia informants indicate deeper religious tolerance compared to their West Malaysian counterparts.
-In many cases, it went beyond expectation.
-We are not generalising this thought to the entire Malaysian population as this judgment is made based on our informants' experiences.
-But it is worth mentioning that the level of religious tolerance in all our informants from East Malaysia through the halal dining experience is remarkable.
-It can be concluded that the existence of multiple layers in religious tolerance is certainly associated with a different level of acceptance and recognition toward religious diversity, and the willingness of the communities to maintain harmonious life in multi-religious societies.
+The data are classified in multiple dimensions of religious tolerance, namely the comfortability of religious differences, respect for dining practices, dining negotiation, inclusiveness and acceptance.
+Generally, religious tolerance in halal dining is considerably high in Malaysia.
+However, the experiences of East Malaysian informants are remarkable and indicate a deeper religious tolerance compared to their West Malaysian counterparts.
+In many cases, it goes beyond the expectations of a complex multi-religious society.
+But this analysis is not generalisable to the entire Malaysian population because this judgement (observation) is made based on a limited number of informants' experiences in the study.
+It can be concluded that the existence of multiple layers in religious tolerance is certainly associated with a different level of acceptance and recognition towards religious diversity, and the willingness of the communities to maintain harmonious life in multireligious societies.